British eco-chef · Food-systems provocateur

 The food system is the biggest climate lever no one is pulling.
 Chefs are the only profession with their hands on it every single day.

-The point was never the building.
+The point is never the building.
 The point is the proof.
 Restaurants are the most public lab we have for what people will accept on a plate.
 Change the plate, and you change demand.
 Change demand, and you change the field.

 Portrait of chef Justin Horne.